 By Clyde Hughes | AC JosepH Media

-PENNS GROVE – Penns Grove councilwoman Charlyn Frazier-Martin knows hard times and how to fight against insurmountable odds – and those lesson have nothing to do with her 2020 election.
+PENNS GROVE — Penns Grove councilwoman Charlyn Frazier-Martin knows hard times and how to fight against insurmountable odds — and those lessons have nothing to do with her 2020 election.

-Martin tells the story as an example today of why she appreciates every breath of life today, why she feels like its important to fight the most vulnerable in the community and to make her home of Penns Grove the best she can make it while she can.
+Today, Martin tells the story as an example of why she appreciates every breath of life, why she feels like its important to fight for the most vulnerable in the community and to make her home of Penns Grove the best she can make it while she can.